elirud/edaf90-projekt/README.md

 ## Build

+To run this app you have to install the needed packages:

+npm install --save @angular/material @angular/cdk @angular/animations

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests